murffious/FullStackMastery-Resources/README.md

 http://www.businessinsider.com/highest-paying-jobs-in-america-2017-3/#-13
 Of course docotrs are highest paid and as well know have the most schooling.

+Go through notes.
+1. 2 different courses or more you learn tons from different perspectives
+2. Hit job areas I posted in google docs at dev mtn
+3. Coffee script make mown.
+Bag the HR one and use the one Developing a love for technology.
+Look at how it helps our first of all.
+What problems does it solve.
+Magazines to read

+Get immersed. - FB groups.
+Essential first step.
+Forbsull imemrison

+Publish on medium.
+Take notes.
+Bookmarks.
+Chrome extension speed up video.
+Reference my video of Toyota com
+2 things I have done.
+Then put his in my resume and list of things to write about and how to use trello.
+Or some other tool

+Security

+Maybe have a list at bottom to copy and paste into trello Links to free bootstrap sites.

+Skill using boiler plate and also reading documenting.
+Ctrl F to find key words

 It is always said that being a software developer is a lifelong learning affair.
 Since the trends and technologies get the expire ticket often in the software field, one should be ready to cope up with a sudden change.
 It is a continuous treadmill where relaxing is seldom a choice.
 Many software development & engineering jobs are flooding the current job market.
 Technically speaking it is not a standard set by the industry.
 It is an evolutionary facet of skills.
 A full stack developer always tries to learn open source technologies to apply them in his/her job.
 In my opinion, full stack development is a minimalistic(at least) combination of following things